 Private Trauma-Informed Yoga Training

-Tragic events and difficult life circumstances always know how to find us, be it the death of a loved one, a battle with cancer, divorce, or a sudden loss of financial stability, and often result in unresolved traumas in our mind and bodies.
-Additionally, it is often as adults that we begin to awaken to and process the traumatic experiences of our childhoods for the first time - this is a difficult and daunting task which many survivors find very isolating.
+Toxic chronic stress has a way of showing up in the most perplexing of ways, often manifesting as autoimmune, digestive, or autonomic nervous systems disorders.
+Also, tragic events and difficult life circumstances always know how to find us, be it the death of a loved one, a battle with cancer, divorce, or a sudden loss of financial stability, and often result in unresolved traumas in our mind and bodies.
+Additionally, It is often as adults that we begin to awaken to and re-process potentially traumatic experiences of our childhoods for the first time - this is a difficult and daunting task which many survivors find very isolating.

-I offer private trauma-informed yoga training to help these individuals move the symptoms of trauma through and out of their bodies in a safe, supportive, and non-judgemental environment.
+I offer private trauma-informed yoga training to address the physical symptoms of stress and trauma by bringing awareness to the mind in a safe, supportive, and non-judgemental environment.
+Trauma-informed, or trauma-focused yoga, is designed to calm and settle the nervous system, while using breathwork (pranayama) and postures (asanas) to encourage observation of the mind and body.
+Every session is tailored to the specific needs of each individual.
+I also work with individuals who need assistance in managing stress by using yoga to practice and incorporate mindfulness and other mind-body resources into their daily lives to enhance quality of life.
 If you or someone you know might benefit from private trauma-informed yoga training, please contact me here.
-I am also available for workshops with companies, nonprofits and other organizations who would like to offer yoga and other mindfulness practices to their employees and/or the individuals that they work with.
+I am also available for workshops with schools, companies, nonprofits and other organizations who would like to offer yoga and other mindfulness practices to their employees and/or the individuals that they work with.
 Please contact me here for availability.

 2. STRESS MANAGEMENT Yoga relaxation gives students the chance to unwind and release their stress.
 Students learn stress management techniques that are healthy and productive, and can choose the ones that work best for them off the mat.